XDgov/data-design-standards/pages/visualizations/choropleth-map.md

 - Geospatial
 guidance-always:
 - Always include a legend.
-- Always choose an appropriate method of grouping your data if it is numeric.
+- Always choose an appropriate method of grouping your data if it is numeric.:
+  - The Natural Breaks classification method groups data based on gaps in the data.
+  - The Equal Interval method divides the data range into equal intervals.
+This method works best when data are evently distributed.
+If the distribution is uneven, the predominant values will dominate the map.
+  - The Quantile method partitions the data so that every group has an equal number or nearly equal number of values.
+This can give a choropleth map an even, aesthetically pleasing color distribution.
+  - Subject matter expertise can be used to place data into groups.

 guidance-recommended:
-- It is recommended to limit the number of categories to five or fewer.
+- It is recommended to limit the number of categories to five or fewer.:
+  - Fewer categories on a map helps users to better understand what is being visualized and allows for trends in the data to be more easily identified.
 - It is recommended to round numbers in a legend for improved legibility.
-- It is recommended that a national average or median for comparison be placed close to the legend if it is being used.
+- It is recommended that, if used, a national average or median for comparison be placed close to the map’s legend.
 - It is recommended that choropleth maps of the United States use an Albers equal-area projection, including insets of Alaska, Hawaii, and Puerto Rico, if applicable.
-- - It is not recommended avoid or limit the use of dots, lines, or hatching patterns on a choropleth map.
+- It is recommended to avoid or limit the use of dots, lines, or hatching patterns on a choropleth map.

 guidance-never:
 - Never enlarge or highlight D.C. when it is treated as a county equivalent, unless the map’s focus is specifically related to D.C.